Check postgresql-version

 States

-• WARN if software is EOL
+• WARN if the installed version is EOL.

 Perfdata / Metrics